 The workshop will be convened virtually on Friday May 1 from 11am until 3:30pm (Eastern).
 Each session will involve an inter-disciplinary pairing: a philosopher and a computer scientist giving talks on their research into data ethics back to back.
 Speaker topics include:

 - the role of algorithms in distributive justice,

 - dealing with value disagreement in algorithmic systems,

 - measuring bias in unjust or non-ideal contexts.

-Lunch and refreshments will be provided to those who register in advance.
-RSVP in advance is essential to ensure we can organsie catering effectively.
+RSVP in advance is essential to ensure we can manage the Zoom call and details effectively.
 Any questions should be directed to Jon Herington (Jonathan.Herington@rochester.edu).

 Co-Sponsored by the University of Rochester's Humanities Center and the Central New York Humanities Corridor from an award by the Andrew W. Mellon Foundation

 April 29, 2020, 5:00pm EST